-It was noted that the WCPFC decides the level of risk, but guidance from the convention establishing the WCPFC indicates preference for having low probabilities of exceeding limit reference points.
-If projecting CMM 2013-01, including the assumption of a five-month FAD closure and scheduled longline catch reductions, there is a 4 percent risk of falling below the limit reference point.
-Not all provisions of the measure we able to be incorporated into the projections due to uncertainty (e.g. effect of high seas effort limits), so the outcome is an example of the methodology.
+It was noted that the WCPFC decides the level of risk of exceeding a Limit Reference Point, but guidance from the Convention establishing the WCPFC indicates preference for having low probabilities of exceeding limit reference points.
+If projecting CMM 2013-01, including the assumption of a 5-month FAD closure and scheduled longline catch reductions, there is a 4 percent risk of falling below the limit reference point.
+Not all provisions of the measure will be able to be incorporated into the projections due to uncertainty (e.g. effect of high seas effort limits), so the outcome is an example of the current methodology.

-- It was recognized that there is uncertainty in a number of different biological aspects of the stocks (e.g. natural mortality) and when dealing with MSY-based quantities, the stock recruitment steepness is a sensitive parameter. - o To account for uncertainty, stock assessments are run with multiple models with varying parameter values which provide probability distributions of results. - It was noted that bigeye recruitment is driven by a range of environmental factors.
+- It was recognized that there is uncertainty in a number of stock assessment model parameters and when dealing with MSY-based quantities, the stock recruitment steepness is a sensitive parameter. - To account for uncertainty, stock assessments are run with multiple models with varying parameter values which provide probability distributions of results. - It was noted that bigeye recruitment is driven by a range of unquantified environmental factors.